bigimot22/RW-iOS-Bootcamp/Week06/README.md

 <!-- Header -->
-<h1>Pokedex</h1>
+<h1>PokeDex</h1>

 [![Swift](https://img.shields.io/badge/Swift-5.0-orange.svg?longCache=true&style=flat&logo=swift)](https://www.swift.org)

 <!-- Body -->
 ## RW iOS Bootcamp Assigment 6

-**PokeDex**  is a collectionView centric demo app that allows you  to view your favorite pokemons in a vertical scrollable layout and also as a horizontally scrollable layout with larger cells.
+**PokeDex**  is a collectionView centric demo app  to view your favorite pokemons in a vertical scrollable layout and also as a horizontally scrollable layout with larger cells.
 It demostrate the use of CollectionViews with diffable datasources and compositional layouts  with different cell types.
+Also, it has a reactive search functionality with built-in animations.
 I built it specifically for assigment 06 of the firsts ever RW iOS Bootcamp at https://www.raywenderlich.com/10529048-ios-bootcamp.

 ## Screenshots